Madrid cut Liga gap on Barca with Espanyol comeback

 Militao headed the champions in front before the break, meeting a sumptuous Aurelien Tchouameni cross, which the midfielder served up with the outside of his boot.

-Vinicius blasted over as Madrid looked to press home their advantage and the Brazilian was also knocked to the floor off the ball by Oscar Gil, who was booked.
+Vinicius was in the wars again, knocked to the floor off the ball by Oscar Gil, who was booked.

-The forward has been targeted by opposition defenders in recent months and Vinicius appeared winded after Gil’s bodycheck.
+The forward has been targeted by opposition defenders in recent months and Gil’s bodycheck added to his grievances.
+Vinicius was booked in the first half for a foul himself, his eighth yellow card of the season.

+“Many of these (bookings) have been for protesting, but today, I want to highlight that for me, his attitude was exemplary,” said Ancelotti.

+“He didn’t say anything and he played very well.
+He has to continue like this, they have given him too many yellows for the kicks that he receives.”

-Rodrygo came closest to extending Madrid’s lead when he curled a free-kick over the wall but it struck the crossbar.
+Rodrygo came close to extending Madrid’s lead when he curled a free-kick over the wall but it struck the crossbar.

-Espanyol could not trouble Thibaut Courtois in the final stages, with Martin Braithwaite directing a header a long way off target.

-Vinicius was warmly applauded by Madrid fans as he was taken off late on, with Ancelotti giving another brief cameo to young forward Alvaro Rodriguez.
+Eventually Asensio sealed the win after Nacho Fernandez’s uncharacteristic dribble forward set him up.

 Defeat leaves Espanyol provisionally 14th, two points above the relegation zone.